 USA orders pay a flat rate of $3 for shipping.
 You can add as many pedals as you would like to your order and the shipping is still $3.
 That’s our way of giving a quantity discount to larger orders.
 USA orders are shipped either USPS First Class Mail or Priority Mail, depending on weight.
 Most orders of single pedals are shipped via First Class Mail, unless other arrangements are made.
 First Class Mail generally arrives in around 3-5 postal days (postal days are Monday-Saturday).
 If you need to pedal more quickly, you can request an upgrade to Priority Mail, which is 2-3 day (not guaranteed) delivery to most locations within the USA, on any order by contacting us.
 Upgrading to Priority Mail is usually only a few dollars extra, depending on your proximity to California.

 If you’re really in a rush we can also ship via Express Mail (which starts around $30 for 1-2 day guaranteed delivery) or FedEx expedited delivery (usually $50+).
 Please contact us before ordering for a quote.

-International orders are also flat rate, with Canada being $12 and shipping prices everywhere else based on zones: Europe, the UK, Asia, Oceania, etc. International orders are generally shipped via USPS First Class International Mail.
+International orders are also flat rate.
+Shipping to Canada is $14 and prices everywhere else are based on zones: Europe, the UK, Asia, Oceania, etc. International orders are generally shipped via USPS First Class International Mail.
 Upgrading your shipping to Priority International Mail, or other more expedited services is available by request.